juliensalinas/torrengo/README.md

 * `go get github.com/juliensalinas/torrengo/arc`

-The following dependencies are required if you want to be able to search/download torrent files from <http://www.yggtorrent.gg> or download torrent files from <http://torrentdownloads.me> in order to bypass the Cloudlare protection:
+The following dependencies are required if you want to be able to search/download torrent files from <http://www.yggtorrent.gg> in order to bypass the Cloudlare protection:

 * Python (2 or 3)
 * Python's cfscrape library (`pip install cfscrape`)